hsigeman/findZX/README.md

 - *synteny_chr_highlight:*  # Same as "chr_highlight" but for chromosomes/scaffolds in the "synteny"-reference genome

 FindZX will generate genome coverage statistics based on BAM-files that are filtered for different numbers of allowed mismatches between reads and the reference genome.
 Restricting the number of mismatches often lead to enhanced differences in genome coverage on the sex chromosomes but not autosomes.
 However, the optimal setting will vary for different species and sex chromosome systems.
-FindZX will generate genome coverage values for three different settings, which can be controlled with the *"edit_distance"* setting.
+FindZX will generate genome coverage values for three different settings, which can be controlled with the *"mismatch_settings"* setting.
 Defaults (which will work for most species) are (i) 0 mismatches allowed, (ii) <=2 mismatches allowed and (iii) unfiltered.

 ## Run the pipeline on a SLURM system <a name="server"></a>